mshreyes/Computational-Physics/README.md

 ---

- Numerical methods required to solve problems in physical sciences.
  Part of Computational Physics course.

  _All programs are written in **Fortran 90/95**_.